 Indiana University is accredited by the Higher Learning Commission and caters to over 110,000 students.
 The university prepares students to become law enforcers and corrections officers through its criminal justice degree.
-Students tackle discussions on private security, work-related crime, and the youth and the law.
+Students tackle discussions on private security, work-related crime, military bases, and the youth and the law.
 Students can also take electives, such as the psychology of criminal justice, the relationship between crime and gender, and the relationship between crime and race (Best Value Schools, 2021).

 About 78% of students graduate from this school.

 University of Georgia offers a criminal justice degree, which is a combination of progressive instruction and research approaches, and other criminology discussions.
 Discussions include law and ethics, social control institutions, and elements of a crime.
 The university states that its program is a great gateway for a pre-law degree.